tikal-fuseday/delta-architecture/README.md

 ## Components
 - compose: Docker-Compose configuration that deploys Debezium stack (Kafka, Zookeepr and Kafka-Connect), reads changes from the source databases and streams them to S3
-- delta-processor: PySpark code that transforms Debezium messages to INSERT, UPDATE and DELETE operations
+- voter-processing: PySpark code that transforms Debezium messages to INSERT, UPDATE and DELETE operations
 - fake_it: For an end-to-end example, a simulator of an application's database with live input

 ## Instructions